Maybole Castle: Early use

 The castle was originally a house of the Earls of Cassillis, sometimes known as the "Kings of Carrick".
-It was built around 1560, and thought to have been originally for Gilbert Kennedy, 4th Earl of Cassilis or John Kennedy, 5th Earl of Cassilis.
-Margaret Kennedy, Countess of Cassilis wrote from the castle in 1578 about wishing to order some luxury items.
+It was built around 1560, and thought to have been originally for Gilbert Kennedy, 4th Earl of Cassillis or John Kennedy, 5th Earl of Cassillis.
+Margaret Kennedy, Countess of Cassillis wrote from the castle in 1578 about wishing to order some luxury items.
 The items included velvet for a cloak, and a locket, along with various other items.